‘That ‘70s Show’ star Danny Masterson found guilty of 2 rape counts, is led from court in handcuffs

-LOS ANGELES (AP) — A jury found "That '70s Show" star Danny Masterson guilty of two out of three counts of rape Wednesday in a Los Angeles retrial in which the Church of Scientology played a central role.
+LOS ANGELES (AP) — "That '70s Show" star Danny Masterson was led out in handcuffs from a Los Angeles courtroom Wednesday and could get 30 years to life in prison after a jury found him guilty on two of three counts of rape at his second trial, in which the Church of Scientology played a central role.

+Masterson's wife, actor and model Bijou Phillips, gasped when the verdict was read and wept as he was taken into custody, while a group of family and friends who sat behind him throughout both trials sat stone-faced.

 The jury of seven women and five men reached the verdict after deliberating for seven days spread over two weeks.
 They could not reach a verdict on the third count, that alleged Masterson raped a longtime girlfriend.
 They had voted 8-4 in favor of conviction.

-Masterson was led from the courtroom in handcuffs, and will be held without bail until he is sentenced.
+Masterson, 47, will be held without bail until he is sentenced.
 No sentencing date has yet been set, but the judge told Masterson and his lawyers to return to court Aug.
 4 for a hearing.
-The 47-year-old actor could face 30 years to life in prison.

-His wife, actor and model Bijou Phillips, wept as he was led away.
-Other family and friends sat stone-faced.

-“I am experiencing a complex array of emotions — relief, exhaustion, strength, sadness — knowing that my abuser, Danny Masterson, will face accountability for his criminal behavior,” one of the women, whom Masterson was convicted of raping at his home in 2003, said in a statement.
+“I am experiencing a complex array of emotions — relief, exhaustion, strength, sadness — knowing that my abuser, Danny Masterson, will face accountability for his criminal behavior,” one of the women, whom Masterson knew as a fellow member of the church and was convicted of raping at his home in 2003, said in a statement.

-The woman, whose count left the jury deadlocked, said in the statement: “While I’m encouraged that Danny Masterson will face some criminal punishment, I am devastated that he has dodged criminal accountability for his heinous conduct against me.”
+A second woman, a former girlfriend, whose count left the jury deadlocked, said in the statement: “While I’m encouraged that Danny Masterson will face some criminal punishment, I am devastated that he has dodged criminal accountability for his heinous conduct against me.”

-Prosecutors declined to speak to reporters as they left the courthouse Wednesday.
-A spokesperson for Masterson had no immediate comment.
+A spokesperson for Masterson declined comment, but his attorneys will almost certainly appeal.

 After a deadlocked jury led to a mistrial in December, prosecutors retried Masterson, saying he forcibly raped three women in his Hollywood Hills home between 2001 and 2003.
 They told jurors he drugged the women's drinks so he could rape them.
 They said he used his prominence in the church — where all three women were also members at the time — to avoid consequences for decades.